 - Andres Betancourt, aged 45, who landed in America, in 1904

 - Aristidis Betancourt, aged 45, who settled in America, in 1905

-- Alejandro Betancourt, aged 20, who emigrated to America from Havana, Cuba, in 1908
+- Alejandro Betancourt, aged 20, who immigrated to America from Havana, Cuba, in 1908

-- Alfred Betancourt, aged 35, who emigrated to the United States, in 1911
+- Alfred Betancourt, aged 35, who immigrated to the United States, in 1911

 - Henry Betancourt, aged 42, who landed in America, in 1912

 - ...
 (More are available in all our PDF Extended History products and printed products wherever possible.)

 Contemporary Notables of the name Betancourt (post 1700) +